 5. Scout Your Location.

-While everybody else goes through life expecting luck to happen, a photographer prepares for their luck.
 Great lighting can unfold at any time, and it’s important to be ready for it.

 Once you have identified something you want to shoot, it helps to visit it multiple times a day.
 The idea is to study it under different lighting conditions and look for photogenic spots or angles in advance.